getsentry/sentry-docs/src/collections/_documentation/relay/quickstart.md

 ```

 The relay has to know all public keys (i.e. the secret part of the DSN) that
 will send events to it.
 DSNs unknown for this project will be rejected.

-## Sending a test event
+## Sending a Test Event

 Launch the server with `semaphore run`, and set up any SDK with the following DSN: